 In our survey of over 700 US adults, documented here and elsewhere, we used the language and format of previous risk perception studies to ask: “how much risk you think the following items pose to human health, safety, or prosperity.
 In each case respondents could answer from “No risk at all” to “Very high risk.”
 Along with risks like global warming, we included AI and other potential digital technology risks.
 That’s how we got answers to this question: “How much risk do you believe artificial intelligence poses to human health, safety, or prosperity?”

-While AI was not seen to be as high a risk as network failures or companies accumulating personally identifiable information (PII), the demographic that perceived — back in 2017 — the most risk in AI was non-white females.
+While the risk of AI was not rate seen as high as that of network failures or companies accumulating personally identifiable information (PII), the demographic that perceived the most risk in AI was non-white females.

 As you can see from the chart, females as a group saw more risk from AI than males.
-As far as I am concerned, these findings about AI risk perception— which were not the focus of our study back then — are very insignificant.
-They are also a potentially hopeful sign, given the number of female AI experts that were vocal awareness raisers on a range of AI issues in 2002, especially non-white female experts (also see: 100 Brilliant Women in AI Ethics and Black women in AI).
-Indeed, I am cautiously optimistic that AI will be the first digital technology to be deeply questioned before it is fully deployed.
+For me, those 2017 findings about AI risk perception were a very hopeful sign, one that has since been reinforced by the number of female AI experts that have been vocal awareness raisers on a range of AI issues in 2020, especially non-white female experts (also see: 100 Brilliant Women in AI Ethics and Black women in AI).
+It is my sincere hope that AI will be the first digital technology to be deeply questioned before it is fully deployed.

 If you’ve read what I have written elsewhere about successive waves of digital technology failure and the lack of awareness of their implications for AI, you know I have been very pessimistic about way things have gone over the last few decades.
 Here’s hoping that the female voices questioning the pace of AI adoption are heeded in 2021 and the white male effect averted.

 Let me close this article by saying how pleased I am that more people seem to be are aware of AI problems now than they were a year ago.
 I thank you for reading this far and hope you found it worth your time.